Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_products.md

 ### Additional Product: Read Noise Parameters

 The Read Noise Parameters products are ~48 MB multi-extension FITS files (one per detector).
 Each file has 2 extensions: READNOISE-1 and READNOISE-2.
-Each extension is an image with dimensions 2040 × 2040.
-These extensions provide the electronic noise in units of electrons.
+Each extension is an image with dimensions 2040 × 2040 and units of electrons.

 ### Additional Product: Spectral WCS

 The Spectral WCS products are ~32 MB multi-extension FITS files (one per detector).
-Each file has 2 extensions: CWAVE, CBAND, and WCS-WAVE.
+Each file has 3 extensions: CWAVE, CBAND, and WCS-WAVE.

 CWAVE is an image with dimensions 2,040 x 2,040.
 It contains the central wavelength in microns for each pixel.

 CBAND is an image with dimensions 2,040 x 2,040.
-It contains the bandwith in microns for each pixel.
+It contains the bandwidth in microns for each pixel.

 WCS-WAVE is a table with 3 columns (X, Y, VALUES) and 1 row.
 This is equivalent to the WCS-WAVE extension in the Spectral Image MEF file described above.